TTT-2/docs/docs/developers/content-creation/icon-and-design-guideline.md

 Simple icons are used for role icons, status icons in the sidebar and many different areas in the game.
 They are always a plain white on a transparent background.
 Small icons (e.g. targetID inline icons) should have a resolution of **`64px x 64px`**, larger icons (e.g. role icons) should have a resolution of **`512px x 512px`**.

+???+ warning
->:warning: These icons always have to be converted to a `*.vtf` since they need mipmapping for a clear display at different UI scales!
+    These icons always have to be converted to a `*.vtf` since they need mipmapping for a clear display at different UI scales!

 Additionally for both role and status icons, a decent padding should be set.
 There are no hard limits, however a padding of `10%` on each side is a good guideline.